bitex-la/pochette/README.md

 The Pochette::TrezorTransactionBuilder class extends Pochette::TransactionBuilder
 including transactions, inputs and outputs that are formatted in a way they can be passed directly to a Trezor device for signing.
+You can even build transactions for multisig addresses to be signed by several trezors.

 ## Table of contents
 - [Installation and Setup](#installation-and-setup)